evandhoffman/dicom-exporter/.github/copilot_instructions.md

   dependencies).
 Keep the CLI thin: parsing, validation, logging, and delegation to functions in `src/dicom_exporter/`.

+## Logging

+- Use the standard library `logging` module for all runtime messages.
+Do not use `print()` for normal program output or diagnostics; reserve `print()` only for user-facing output when appropriate.
+The CLI should configure logging (for example via a `--verbose` flag) and libraries should obtain a logger with `logger = logging.getLogger(__name__)` and call `logger.debug/info/warning/error`.
+- Keep logs at appropriate levels:
+  - `DEBUG` for detailed developer-level trace information.
+  - `INFO` for high-level progress and successful operations.
+  - `WARNING` for recoverable issues.
+  - `ERROR` for failures.
+- Configure a simple, readable formatter for CLI mode (for example `%(levelname)s: %(message)s`).
+- For production or machine-readable logs, consider JSON formatting.
+Use a pluggable handler so the format can be swapped without changing library code.
+- When extracting archives or performing file IO, log the following events at the indicated levels:
+  - `INFO`: start and finish of archive extraction, number of files extracted, final output directory.
+  - `DEBUG`: temp directory locations, individual files processed, skipped files.
+  - `ERROR`: extraction failures, mount failures, permission problems.
+- Propagate logging configuration from the CLI; libraries should not call `basicConfig()` — only the top-level CLI entry should configure logging.
+- Tests should capture logs (pytest `caplog`) when asserting on logging output.

 ## CI and reproducibility

 - CI should pin Python to `3.13.2` (use the official `setup-python` action or Docker image).
 - CI tasks should install dependencies, run `mypy` (if enabled), run formatters as checks, and run `pytest`.

+## Cross-platform support

+- Although development will commonly happen on macOS, this project must run reliably on Linux and Windows as well, and inside containers.
+When making implementation choices, prefer cross-platform libraries and the Python standard library over OS-specific tools.
+- Avoid macOS-only commands (for example `hdiutil`) in library code.
+If ISO handling is required on multiple OSes, prefer a pure-Python library such as `pycdlib` to read ISO contents programmatically rather than mounting images.
+- Use `pathlib.Path` or `os.path` for path operations.
+Do not hardcode `/tmp` in code — use `tempfile.gettempdir()` to locate the system temp directory and `os.path.join()` (or `Path`) to construct paths.
+- Be mindful of Windows differences: path separators, max path length, case sensitivity, and file locking semantics.
+Use binary-safe file operations and ensure tests run on Windows or in a Windows CI runner when possible.
+- For temporary extraction directories, follow the deterministic naming convention described in the project, but build the path using the system temp directory API rather than a literal `/tmp` prefix so it works on all platforms.
+- Test cross-platform behavior in CI with a matrix that includes at least macOS, Ubuntu (or Debian), and Windows runners.
+Also validate behavior inside a Linux container image (Docker) since that is a common deployment environment.

 ## Contribution notes